 She’d give anything to summon the courage and say, once and for all, “Kiss my ass, you backstabbing, boyfriend-stealing, self-righteous, jerkface bitch.”
 Not over the phone, though.
 She’d much prefer to deliver the acclimation in person so she could watch her dear sissy’s face.

 “Oh, boo-hoo.
 Did someone hurt your pretty little feelings?”
-Ashley cooed into the bathroom mirror, watching her reflection fade as the glass fogged over from the steam of the shower, as though she’d simply ceased to exist.
+Ashley cooed into the bathroom mirror.
+As the glass fogged over from the steam of the shower, she watched her reflection fade, as though she’d simply ceased to exist.
 “Bitch.”

 “Who are you talking to?”
 Mike called out from behind her sea creatures shower curtain.